se-edu/se-book/uml/sequenceDiagrams/selfInvocation/text.md

 <div id="body">

-This is how we show a method of an object calling another method of the same object.
+**UML can show a method of an object calling another of its own methods.**

 Notation: